PVoLan/wooden-architecture/architecture.md

 Network modukes are also responsible for error handling.
 This includes connection errors, response formatting errors, server errors - any of them should be handled accurately and translated into independent form.
 I personally prefer to throw Exceptions, but this is optional, you may provide specific Entity instead.

 Retrofit note.
+(Retrofit is a commonly used network library).
 You can use Retrofit for request/response formatting, but consider the requirements above.
 Basic Retrofit features include: relying on Entity field names for formatting, storing a data (like auth tokens) inside the network module - be aware of using this features.
 Also, note that default Retrofit configuration does not raise any errors, if some required response fields are missing - it just silently puts null into your Entity.
 Considering that, I find Retrofit quite useless for Wooden architecture, and recommend using OkHttp and manual Json parsing instead.

 <h4>Storage</h4>